 - Focus groups: soliciting observations from groups of people who share a similar attribute (for example, a group of women over 40) to give opinions on a topic

 - Reviews: combing through scholarly literature or other published writings to determine attitudes towards a subject

 - Observation: researchers watch people on their daily routine and make notes or recordings documenting their behaviour

 Qualitative research began in the social sciences.
 Sociologists, anthropologists, and historians all use qualitative research methods to this day.
 But now, so do market researchers, worker productivity experts, computer systems designers, and product developers.
 Basically, anyone whose job depends on understanding how people interact with things in their environment needs to perform qualitative research now and then.

 Naturally, you can use a mix of research methods to help gather comprehensive evidence or give a more complete picture of what it is you’re studying.
 For example, in a market research scenario, after gathering quantitative information about the number of people who’ve bought a product in the last six months, you can then conduct qualitative interviews to find out why they bought, or didn’t buy, the product, as well as how they’d heard about it.

-Armed with both research methods, you are well on your way to making evidence-based decisions in any field related to your online degree program.
+Armed with both research methods, you are well on your way to making evidence-based decisions in any field related.